kitnato/neverquest/README.md

 - No long waits, cliffs or walls
 - No obligatory resets for incremental gains
 - No excessive or repetitive clicking
-- Decisions are frequent and they have immediate gameplay imppact
+- Decisions are frequent and they have immediate gameplay impact
 - High character build variety
 - Manage an economy of resources and character builds with trade-offs